Kietezuka/QuickNote-Chrome-Extension/README.md

 - 📝 Edit existing notes in-place
 - 🗑 Delete notes individually
 - 💾 Save and persist notes using `localStorage`
-- 🔎 Search notes by keyword (title, body, or category)
+- 🔎 Search notes by keyword (title or body)
 - 🔃 Sort notes by:

   - 📅 Date